-Branched Chain Amino Acids (BCAAs) are three amino acids with similar structures that beneficially influence the muscles.
-They can be found in any food containing protein, such as eggs or meat.
+Branched Chain Amino Acids (BCAAs) are three of the nine Essential Amino Acids with similar structures that beneficially influence the muscles.
+As they cannot be naturally produced by our body, they must be obtained through protein-rich foods (such as eggs or meat) or supplementation.

-Leucine, the strongest of the BCAAs, is responsible for the regulation of blood-sugar levels, the growth, and repair of tissues in skin, bones and of course skeletal muscle.
-It's a strong potentiator to Human Growth Hormone (HGH).
-It helps in healing wounds, regulating energy, and assists in preventing the breakdown of muscle tissue.
+Leucine is considered the most important in muscle growth as it activates a certain pathway in the body that stimulates muscle protein synthesis, which is the process of making muscle.
+Leucine is also responsible for the regulation of blood-sugar levels and the growth and repair of tissues in the skin.
+It's a strong potentiator of Human Growth Hormone (HGH).
+It can also help in healing wounds, regulating energy, and preventing muscle tissue breakdown.

-Isoleucine promotes muscle recovery, regulates the blood sugar levels and stimulates HGH release.
+- Isoleucine promotes muscle recovery, regulates blood sugar levels and stimulates HGH release.
 But isoleucine holds its own in terms of wound healing.
-It helps in the formation of haemoglobin and is strongly involved in the formation of blood clots, the body's primary defence against infection through open wounds.
+It helps form haemoglobin and is strongly involved in forming blood clots, the body's primary defence against infection through open wounds.

-Valine helps the repair and growth of muscle tissue, as commonly attributed to BCAAs.
+- Valine helps the repair and grow muscle tissue, commonly attributed to BCAAs.
 It maintains the nitrogen balance and preserves the use of glucose.